Alan-Jowett/scalable_echo_server_demo/README.md

    adjusts a target pacing rate to achieve high throughput while attempting to avoid excessive RTT inflation.
 This is experimental and provided for evaluation.

+- `--cc reno`: A simple Reno-like controller (window-based).
+It maintains a congestion window in packets and computes a pacing rate as cwnd / min_rtt.
+This is an experimental, classic TCP-style controller provided for comparison.

 Example:

 ```bash